reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-002/README.md

 Let's write a new shellcode to be injected, by changing some parts of the [Version.
 1 code](https://github.com/reruo321/OS-Self-Study/blob/main/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/src/spawn1.s).

 1. Is there any part that we cannot use for injecting shellcode?
 If it exists, how can we change it to use it again?
 2. After the Checklist 1, can we still find all addresses we should know?
 If not, what kinds of addresses are unknown?
 Think about the solutions for each problem.
-(Hint: Stack, GOTO)
+(Hint: stack, return address, GOTO)

 ## TODO
 1. Considering the Checklist above, write the shellcode.
 You can either edit the code of the previous version, or write a new one.